-Our approach includes on-site chiropractic care, acupuncture, behavioral therapy, an open-MRI, and a procedure center.
-Our pain specialists first focus on identifying the underlying cause of the pain by asking questions and listening to the patient’s concerns.
+Our pain specialist first focus on identifying the underlying cause of the pain by asking questions and listening to the patient’s concerns.
 Next, the specialist puts put together a treatment plan specific to the individual patient.

 Our pain doctor have experience working with patients suffering from:

 - Degeneration disc disease

 - Heel spur